 The Zofín Forest Dynamics Plot, in southern Czech Republic, is a 25 ha. plot set within a larger research plot (75 ha.) that has had stems >10cm DBH measured since 1972.

 The Indiana University Forest Dynamics Plot (IUFDP) is located at Indiana University’s Lilly Dickey Woods in Nashville, Indiana.
 This 25 ha. plot is an expansion of a research plot installed by Dan Johnson in 2009-2010.

-2013 will see a new plot at the Tyson Research Center (TRC-FDP) established to study drought effects on forets.
-This plot, run by Jonathan Myers (Washington University, St. Louis) will consist of 25 ha. of hardwood forest in the northern Ozark Mountains in Missouri.
+2013 saw a new plot at the Tyson Research Center (TRC-FDP), established to study drought effects on forests.
+This plot, run by Jonathan Myers (Washington University, St. Louis) consists of 25 ha. of hardwood forest in the northern Ozark Mountains in Missouri.
 Interestingly, four ha of this plot were first installed in 1981, following the published protocol that Stephen Hubbell and Robin Foster implemented at the ForestGEO network’s first site at BCI, Panama.

 The potential to build a boreal network is worth considering now, especially as such plots might quickly translate into sources of substantial funding (e.g., NSF, NERC, DOE).
 Jennifer Baltzer at Wilfrid Laurier University has installed a plot at Scotty Creek, NW Territory, and is investigating several potential future plots that constitute a transect towards the tundra region.

 If you are interested in obtaining ForestGEO data you must contact the PIs directly to request permission and access on a site by site basis.
 Follow the guidelines provided by each site.
 Recognize that the researchers who gathered these data may be using them for scientific analyses, papers or publications that are currently planned or in preparation, and that such activities have precedence over any that that you might wish to prepare.